 Drug hypersensitivity is suggested when a reaction occurs within minutes to hours after drug administration.
 However, many patients report a past reaction of uncertain nature.
 In such cases, if there is no equivalent substitute (eg, when penicillin is needed to treat syphilis), testing should be considered.

 Penicillin skin testing is needed if patients with a history of an immediate hypersensitivity reaction must take a penicillin.
 BPO-polylysine conjugate and penicillin G are used with histamine and saline as controls.
-The prick test is used first.
+The prick test Specific tests Allergic (including atopic) and other hypersensitivity disorders are inappropriate or exaggerated immune reactions to foreign antigens.
+Inappropriate immune reactions include those that are... read more is used first.
 If patients have a history of a severe explosive reaction, reagents should be diluted 100-fold for initial testing.
 If prick tests are negative, intradermal testing may follow.
 If skin tests are positive, treating patients with penicillin may induce an anaphylactic reaction.
 If tests are negative, a serious reaction is less likely but not excluded.
 Although the penicillin skin test has not induced de novo sensitivity in patients, patients should usually be tested only immediately before essential penicillin therapy is begun.

 For drug provocation testing, a drug suspected of causing a hypersensitivity reaction is given in escalating doses to precipitate the reaction.
 This test is usually safe and effective if done in a controlled setting.

-Because drug hypersensitivity is associated with certain HLA class I haplotypes, genotyping of patients from particular ethnic groups can identify those at higher risk of hypersensitivity reactions.
+Because drug hypersensitivity is associated with certain human leukocyte antigen (HLA) class I haplotypes, genotyping of patients from particular ethnic groups can identify those at higher risk of hypersensitivity reactions.